PavanSugreev04/EventSync/README.md

-# Project1(Event Finder+)
+# (Event Sync)

 ### Description
-Project 1 is the first JHU Bootcamp team project collaboration, focused on: html, css, javascript, use of local storage, and responsive web design.
-The title of our innovative project idea is Event Finder+.
-It is an application that allows a user to search and find upcoming events and local breweries near the venue.
-This app will run in the browser and feature dynamically updated HTML, CSS, and javascript.
-This application emphasizes the use of server-side APIs to get information from commercially-available sources and interact with user input data to generate the event, brewery, and map details.
+Event Sync is a collaborative project aimed at creating a user-friendly event-finding application for college students.
+This app allows users to search for upcoming events and nearby breweries, using APIs like Ticketmaster and Open Brewery for data.
+It’s built with HTML, CSS, and JavaScript, featuring responsive design and dynamic content updates.

 ## Feature List:

 * User can see the top five events list.
 * User can view the details about date, time, and venue.
 * User can view local breweries on a map with links to the breweries.
-* User can view the event image and stadium map.
-* User have direct access to buy tickets.
+* User have direct access to make a purchase

 ## Resources: